-To reduce the possibility of human-caused fires, particularly during wildfire season, Fire Permits are required for campfires and fireworks in Whistler.
+To reduce the possibility of human-caused fires, particularly during wildfire season, Fire Permits are required for campfires and commercial fireworks in Whistler.
 Find everything you need to know about when these activities are permitted and how to apply for a permit.

 Campfire permits are free and required for any campfires within the Resort Municipality of Whistler.
 Residential campfires are not permitted in Whistler when the Fire Danger Rating is High or Extreme.

 All conditions of the Fire Permit must be adhered to.
 Failure to do so could result in a fine.